jeremypng/netdevbox/README.md

   Setup your local domain and DNS server.
   Microk8s CoreDNS does not use the native DNS on the local box by dafault it uses 8.8.8.8
 2. Run vagrant up
+3. Update Promiscuous mode on the Virtualbox Bridged Adapter
-3. Run vagrant ssh
+4. Run vagrant ssh
-4. Setup authentication methods (username/pass for below example)
+5. Setup authentication methods (username/pass for below example)
-5. Test from client on laptop
+6. Test from client on laptop
    1. brew install vault
    2. export VAULT_ADDR=#URL from vault-seals.txt
    3. vault login -method=userpass username=#username